horvbalint/robogo/README.md

     minReadAccess: 0, // But don't need it to read it
     marked: true
   },
+  avatar: {
+    type: ObjectId,
+    ref: "RoboFile", // File refrences will be stored in this special schema
+    autopopulate: true, // Not required, but suggested to be used for file fields
+    name: "Avatar"
+  },
   friends: {
     type: [new mongoose.Schema({
-      name: { type: String, name: "A friends name" }
+      name: {type: String, name: "A friends name"}
     })],
     name: "List of the users friends",
     hidden: true
-  },
-  files: {
-    type: [{
-	    type: ObjectId,
-	    ref: "RoboFile", // File refrences will be stored in this special schema
-	    autopopulate: true, // Not required, but suggested to be used for file fields
-	    name: "File"
-	}],
-	name: "Files",
   }
 }, { selectPopulatedPaths: false }) // We usually need this if using mongoose-autopopulate otherwise fields will always be present when queried regardless of the projection